 An Impossible Foods spokesperson declined to speak to media reports of Arby’s coming near them approximately a partnership, telling Fortune the meatless startup is “presently centered on scaling operations to fulfill the growing demand for its products on the greater than 7,000 eating places where it’s miles presently sold, from single-unit restaurants to countrywide chains.”

 Arby’s Meat-Forward Ascension

-Arby’s released a “vegetarian help line” in 2015 that attempted turning herbivore callers by means of playing the sound of sizzling bacon as the last gateway meat.
-It additionally served a one-day, all-vegetarian menu on Leap Day 2016 that definitely extracted all the beef out of its current sandwiches without imparting any replacements.“Our roast red meat sandwich became a toasted sesame bun with nothing on it,” says Lynch, who has seen internet income boom to $3.9 billion in 2018 from $3.Five billion in 2015, with greater than three,300 places worldwide.
+Arby’s released a “vegetarian helpline” in 2015 that attempted turning herbivore callers using playing the sound of sizzling bacon as the last gateway meat.
+It additionally served a one-day, all-vegetarian menu on Leap Day 2016 that definitely extracted all the beef out of its current sandwiches without imparting any replacements.“Our roast red meat sandwich became a toasted sesame bun with nothing on it,” says Lynch, who has seen internet income boom to $3.9 billion in 2018 from $3.5 billion in 2015, with greater than three,300 places worldwide.
 “We proudly positioned fewer veggies on our sandwiches than all of us.”